Skip to content

 This isn’t a market problem.
 It’s a strategy problem.
 If your messaging is generic, ad spend doesn’t fix it.
 It just amplifies the fact that you sound like every other real estate agent.

-Explore here why Facebook ads don’t work for agents
+Explore here why Facebook ads don’t work for agents.

 The Shift: From Clicks to Conversations

 If chasing cheap clicks is the problem, what’s the solution?
 It’s a fundamental shift in your strategy.
 Stop trying to collect leads and start aiming to create conversations.
-Facebook works best when you treat it like what it is: Create Recognition that rewards familiarity and behavior.
+ROI of Facebook ads works best when you treat it like what it is: Create Recognition that rewards familiarity and behavior.
 Retargeting is the Engine.

 People don’t hire the agent with the cheapest lead form.
 They hire the agent who feels like: